 Winter in Freiburg im Breisgau can be a dower affair, lots of fog and very little sun.
 So what does one do with 2 kids in tow when the weather is like this?
-Well, you take off with some friends, climb a hill to explore a ruined castle and have some cake and coffee!
+Well, you take off with some friends, climb a hill to explore a ruined castle have some cake and coffee and visit a distillery!
 We headed to Staufen im Breisgau which is a short 19km journey from Freiburg and close to the French border region of Alsace.

-The Staufen Castle (or Staufen Burg) sits 300 meters above the township of Staufen Germany.
-Mind you when we visited we could not see the town even though it was only a few hundred meters below.
-The Staufen Burg was most likely built in the 11th century and some say even earlier there was a Roman tower in this position.
-Staufen Castle was built to protect the rich silver mines in the Muenster Valley.
+The Burg Staufen was most likely built in the 11th century and some say even earlier there was a Roman tower in this position.
+Staufen castle was built to protect the rich silver mines in the Muenster Valley.
 These mines were the main source of income for the Lords of Staufen.
 The Staufen Burg was occupied by the Staufen family up till the start of the 16th Century when the last in the Staufen line died.

 During the 30 Year Wars – Swedish troops occupied Staufen, burning Staufen castle down to the ground in 1632.
 I must say these Swedish troops were a bunch of destructive buggers.
 Chateau Haut Koenigsbourg that we have also visited lies 66 km away across the border in France was also looted and destroyed by these Swedes.